microsoft/TypeScript-Handbook/pages/tutorials/React.md

 Classes are useful [when our component instances have some state](https://facebook.github.io/react/docs/state-and-lifecycle.html).
 But we don't really need to think about state in this example - in fact, we specified it as `object` in `React.Component<Props, object>`, so writing an SFC tends to be shorter.
 Local component state is more useful at the presentational level when creating generic UI elements that can be shared between libraries.
-For our application's lifecycle, we will revisit how applications manage general state with Redux in a bit,
+For our application's lifecycle, we will revisit how applications manage general state with Redux in a bit.

 Now that we've written our component, let's dive into `index.tsx` and replace our render of `<App />` with a render of `<Hello ... />`.